Returning to the Workplace

 Do not come to work if you are sick.

-Please view the full list of health and safety guidelines that are required for any community member who sets foot on campus:
+In addition to the health and safety guidelines that are required for any community member who sets foot on campus, there are specific guidelines for employees who return to campus at any time:

 The College may engage in the interactive process and implement reasonable accommodations for high-risk individuals (or those that reside with high-risk individuals).
 This process will be guided, in part, by recommendations provided by a licensed medical or mental health provider.
 Such medical documentation should be submitted directly to Human Resources.